Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel/guide.en-gb.md

 ---
 title: 'Migrating an MX Plan email account to an Email Pro, Exchange account or Zimbra'
-excerpt: 'Discover how to migrate an MX Plan email address to an Email Pro, Exchange or Zimbra account'
+excerpt: 'Find out how to migrate an MX Plan email address to an Email Pro, Exchange or Zimbra account'
 updated: 2025-04-28
 ---